 Weight: 415g (body only, with battery and memory card)

 Inside, the D3500 has a 24.2-megapixel APS-C sensor.
-It might be a beginner-level camera, but that’s just about as high as APS-C cameras to.
+It might be a beginner-level camera, but that’s as high as most APS-C cameras go.
 It also has an unusually good 5fps continuous shooting speed, where most rivals in this price bracket can only manage 3fps.
 Mirrorless cameras can generally shoot a little faster, but cost a little more too.

 Nikon does not use in-body stabilization in its DSLR cameras, but many Nikon lenses, including the AF-P 18-55mm lens bundled with this camera, come with Nikon’s VR (Vibration Reduction) system.
 There are cheaper kits on sale with a non-VR lens, but we think it's worth paying the extra.